Art Deco Toronto Homes

 7 baths

 Cross Streets: Queen St E & Glen Manor Dr. ** Directions: Just north of Queen St E, and east of Ivan Forrest Gardens.
-Completely restored and reimagined, Longwood House is a landmark estate in a coveted, private pocket of The Beach.
-Once the summer retreat of a 19th-century lumber baron, this
+Completely restored and reimagined, Longwood House is a landmark estate tucked within a coveted, private pocket of The Beaches.
+Once the summer retreat of a 19th-century lumber

 Listed by: Shea Elizabeth Warrington ,Royal Lepage Signature Realty (416) 443-0300